ninidiary/contracthfl/README.md

 ## Code Overview

 - `demo_compare_mechanisms.ipynb`: Implements the convex optimization tool used to generate Figure 3-6.
+We give demos for Figure 3 and 5.
 - `fednova_reuse`: Training script for experiments based on [FedNova](https://github.com/JYWa/FedNova).
   We reuse the core FedNova implementation and add a new computation for the gradient norm.
   Run `run_this_fednova.ipynb`.